giovannipbonin/ieee-program/README.md

 # Week 4
+TODO: organize this section, write to connect the subjects to algorithms
 ## Session 1 & 2 (do both sessions on this because it's long) Algorithms in the Real World

 - ### Network Flows